 If you have hypomanic episodes but no manic episodes, you might get a diagnosis of bipolar II disorder.

-If you’re having a depressive episode, or an episode of depression, you may be experiencing:
+If you’re having a depressive episode, you may be experiencing:

 - a depressed mood, which might feel like extreme sadness, hopelessness, or helplessness